redeboer/bossdoc/docs/appendices/tips.md

 ## Recommended software

-Although I recognize that any programmer will and should develop her or his own habits, there are a few simple recommendations I would like to make, in particular for beginners.
+Although any programmer will and should develop her or his own habits, here are a few simple recommendations that are useful for beginners in particular.

 ### Installing ROOT